aaronsb/fizzbuzztensor/docs/tensor-fizzbuzz-paper.md

 - Pattern vector: $O(BN)$ time, $O(15)$ space
 - Batched tensor: $O(BN/P)$ time on $P$ processors, $O(BND)$ space

 The batched approach trades space for parallelism, ideal for high-throughput scenarios.
+No one needs to generate FizzBuzz sequences in parallel on a GPU, but the fact that we *can* tells us something about the mathematical structure we've uncovered.

 ## 6. Signal Analysis